Unum: Growth as the Provident companies

 The Provident companies was founded in Chattanooga, Tennessee in May 1887 as Mutual Medical Aid and Accident Insurance Company.
 The company originally specialized in providing both medical-aid and accident insurance to employees in high-risk industries, including miners and coal workers.
 Within a few months, the company’s founders became concerned that a single disease epidemic would bankrupt the company.
 Mutual Medical Aid and Accident purchased back all outstanding medical-aid policies and reincorporated as Provident Accident Insurance Company.
 Provident only issued accident policies.

 In 1892, Thomas Maclellan and John McMaster purchased a 50% stake in the company for $1000.
 The two men purchased the remaining 50% equity in 1895 and Maclellan was the company's sole owner and president by 1900.
 Maclellan reorganized the company from being mutually held to a stock company in 1910.

 Thomas Maclellan served as president of Provident until he was struck by an automobile and unexpectedly died 1916.
-Robert Maclellan, the son of Thomas, assumed the presidency of Provident following his father's death.
+Robert Jardine Maclellan, the son of Thomas and Helen Maclellan, and the maternal grandson of railroad promoter Robert Jardine, assumed the presidency of Provident following his father's death.
 Provident began selling life insurance the following year, in 1917, and the first life insurance policy issued by the company covered Robert Maclellan's life.
 The company also began offering railroad insurance.

 Provident wrote its first group policy in 1924.
 The company expanded its operations with its 1926 acquisition of Detroit, Michigan-based Standard Accident Company.
 Provident operated in 34 states by 1928.
 It also acquired Southern Surety Company in 1931 and Meridian Insurance of West Virginia in 1938.
 The company expanded into Canada in 1948.

 In November 1993, J. Harold Chandler became president and chief executive officer of Provident.
 Chandler had previously served as a senior executive at NationsBank.
 Chandler initiated a company-wide restructuring at Provident, which included the 1995 sale of its health-related business to Healthsource for $231 million.
 Provident also increased its focus on individual disability and life policies with the 1997 acquisition of the Paul Revere Corporation, a Worcester, Massachusetts-based provider of individual disability insurance, from Textron for $1.2 billion.
 The purchase of Paul Revere made Provident the nation's largest provider of individual disability policies.